Science Across Regions in Asia

 Shireen Hamza is a doctoral candidate at Harvard University’s Department of the History of Science.
 With the support of the SSRC-IDRF, she is researching a dissertation about the history of medicine in the medieval Indian Ocean World.

-Charu Singh is a historian of science and society in modern South Asia.
-She currently holds the Adrian Research Fellowship in the history of science at Darwin College, University of Cambridge.
-Her research focuses on the problems and labours of translating scientific knowledge for vernacular reading publics in twentieth-century India.
+Charu Singh is a Lecturer at the department of History at Stanford University.
+She is a historian of modern South Asia and her research focuses on science in translation for vernacular publics.
 She is especially interested in transformations in colonial scientific subjectivity, and the powers of the modern sciences and their practitioners in colonial and postcolonial societies.

 Duygu Yıldırım is a Max Weber postdoctoral fellow at the EUI in Florence.
 She received her Ph.D. in History from Stanford University in 2021 with her dissertation, “The Age of the Perplexed: Translating Nature and Bodies between the Ottoman Empire and Europe, 1650-1730.”
 Her research focuses on comparative and connected histories of science and medicine in the intellectual cultures of the early modern Mediterranean world.
 Her research has been supported by the Social Science Research Council, the Renaissance Society of America, the NEH Summer Institute, the Rare Books School at the University of Virginia, Stanford’s Center for Spatial and Textual Analysis, the Stanford Humanities Center, and the Dan David Prize Scholarship, among others.